Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

 </em></figcaption>
 </div>

-Based on this analysis, our recommendation is to adjust Ultralytics’ default loss’s (which is constructed as  a weighted sum of the bbox loss, class loss and focal loss) weights to place greater emphasis on focal loss to penalize small object errors more heavily.
+Based on this analysis, our recommendation is to adjust the loss (which is constructed as a weighted sum of the bbox loss, class loss and focal loss) weights to place greater emphasis on focal loss to penalize small object errors more heavily.

-### Books Objects Annotations Problem
+### Insight: Low performance cluster on images with Books Objects

-Another low performance cluster, as shown in Figure 12 contains 8,826 samples with a relatively **high average loss** of 2.941.
+Another low performance cluster, as shown in Figure 9 contains 8,826 samples with a relatively **high average loss**.
 To understand its semantic meaning, we colored the PE based on object labels.
-This revealed that the cluster has a high concentration of samples **containing books**, as illustrated in Figure 9.
+This revealed that the cluster has a high concentration of samples **containing books**, as illustrated in Figure 10.

 <div align="center">
   <img src="/ultralytics/tensorleap_folder/assets/Figure9.png" alt="Description"/>